S3-working-group/s3-practical-guide/docs/logbook.md

 Content relating to a specific team or <dfn data-info="Role: A domain that is delegated to an individual.">role</dfn>:

 -   the domain description and strategy
--   agreements (including <dfn data-info="Delegatee: An individual or group accepting accountability for a domain delegated to them.">delegatees'</dfn> domain descriptions, strategies and [development plans](development-plan.html))
+-   agreements (including <dfn data-info="Delegatee: An individual or group accepting responsibility for a domain delegated to them.">delegatees'</dfn> domain descriptions, strategies and [development plans](development-plan.html))
 -   <dfn data-info="Backlog: A list of (often prioritized) uncompleted work items (deliverables), or drivers that need to be addressed.">backlogs</dfn> and other information relating to work and <dfn data-info="Governance: The act of setting objectives, and making and evolving decisions that guide people towards achieving them.">governance</dfn>